raiskumar/udacity-ml-problems/capstore-proposal-advanced-ml/proposal.md

 I plan to compare the performance of RNN (or LSTM: Long Short-Term Memory) with that of traditional approaches like Naive Bayes.
 I will apply Naive Bayes by preprocessing the text using TF-IDF and then running the multinomial Naive Bayes on the preprocessed outputs.
 This allows the algorithm to be run on the most prominent words within a document(https://pdfs.semanticscholar.org/a030/b72c0546a3c832627855d42bccc3f6819e75.pdf).

-I will compare the accuracy or mean-squared error of each technique to analyze which one is more effective and try to find out the reason for the same.
+I plan to use roc_curve to calculate accuracy for Naive-Bayes and softmax classifier for RNN model.
 Also, this is a Kaggle problem and the leaderboard shows good success rate.
 So, planning to achieve the accuracy of at least **90%** on the test data.

 ### Evaluation Metrics

-I plan to use Mean Squared Error as the technique to evaluate the model.
-Learning is achieved by iteratively updating each of the weights to minimize loss function, which penalizes the distance between the output and the target.
+As discussed above I will apply traditional technique as well as Deep learning technique to evaluate this problem.
+And the final recomended approach should achieve at least 90% accuracy.

 ### Project Design